 - · accrued but unpaid base salary, bonus and other benefits earned and accrued but unpaid prior to the date of termination, - for Mr. Eckel upon death or disability, and for Messrs.
-Herron, Chuslo, Wooten and Rose, upon death only, his prorated annual bonus for the year in which the termination occurs, - · for Messrs.
-Herron, Chuslo, Wooten and Rose, upon disability only, the target annual bonus for the year in which the termination occurs,

-- health benefits for the executive and/or his eligible family members for two years following the executive's termination of employment at the same level as in effect immediately preceding executive's death or disability, and - for Mr. Eckel for all awards, and for Messrs.
-Herron, Chuslo, Wooten and Rose, for the initial restricted stock awards granted upon completion of our IPO, 100% of the unvested stock awards held by the executive will become fully vested and/or exercisable.
+Herron, Rose, Chuslo, McMahon and Wooten, upon death only, his prorated annual bonus for the year in which the termination occurs, - · for Messrs.
+Herron, Rose, Chuslo, McMahon and Wooten, upon disability only, the target annual bonus for the year in which the termination occurs, - health benefits for the executive and/or his eligible family members for two years following the executive's termination of employment at the same level as in effect immediately preceding executive's death or disability, and - for Mr. Eckel for all awards, and for Messrs.
+Herron, Rose, Chuslo, McMahon and Wooten, for the initial restricted stock awards granted upon completion of our IPO and for certain awards granted after such date based upon the terms of the applicable grant agreement, 100% of the unvested stock awards held by the executive will become fully vested and/or exercisable.
 For Messrs.
-Herron, Chuslo, Wooten and Rose, for all outstanding unvested stock awards held by the executive other than the initial restricted stock award, a prorated portion (based on the number of days until death or disability, as applicable, over 365) of any stock that would have vested for the year of the executive's death or disability, as applicable, will become vested and/or exercisable and any remaining portion of such awards will be forfeited.
+Herron, Rose, Chuslo, McMahon and Wooten, if an award agreement does not otherwise provide for 100% vesting, all other outstanding unvested stock awards, if any, held by the executive, a prorated portion (based on the number of days until death or disability, as applicable, over 365) of any stock that would have vested for the year of the executive's death or disability, as applicable, will become vested and/or exercisable and any remaining portion of such awards will be forfeited.

-The employment agreement for Mr. Eckel includes the occurrence of a "https://example.com/charge-in-control (as defined in the employment agreement) in the definition of good reason such that the occurrence of a change in control will entitle Mr. Eckel to trigger the severance obligations for any reason following a change in control.
+The employment agreement for Mr. Eckel includes the occurrence of a "bhange in control" (as defined in the employment agreement) in the definition of good reason such that the occurrence of a change in control will entitle Mr. Eckel to trigger the severance obligations for any reason following a change in control.
 The employment agreements for Messrs.
-Herron, Chuslo, Wooten and Rose will provide for a modified definition of "good reason following a change-in-control (as defined in the applicable employment agreement), and also provide for 100% of the unvested stock (or stock-based) awards held by the executive to become fully vested and/or exercisable upon the effective date of a change in control.
+Herron, Rose, Chuslo, McMahon and Wooten will provide for a modified definition of "good reason" following a change-in-control (as defined in the applicable employment agreement), and also provide for 100% of the unvested stock (or stock-based) awards held by the executive to become fully vested and/or exercisable upon the effective date of a change in control.

-The employment agreements provide that if all, or any portion, of the payments provided under the employment agreements, either alone or together with other payments or benefits that the executive receives or is entitled to receive from us or an affiliate, would constitute a "parachute payment" within the meaning of Section 280G of the Internal Revenue Code, then these payments may be reduced so that no portion of such compensation shall be subject to excise tax under the Internal Revenue Code.
+The employment agreements provide that if all, or any portion, of the payments provided under the employment agreements, either alone or together with other payments or benefits that the executive receives or is entitled to receive from us or an affiliate, would constitute a "parachute payment" within the meaning of Section 280G of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code"), then these payments may be reduced so that no portion of such compensation shall be subject to excise tax under the Internal Revenue Code.